 Statistical Report and Interpretation

-CDIC's statistical report for 2016-2017 is attached to and forms part of this annual report (Tab C).
-During the period covered by this report, CDIC received two request under the provisions of the Act.
-Both requests were abandoned.
+CDIC's statistical report for 2017-2018 is attached to and forms part of this annual report (Tab D).
+During the period covered by this report, CDIC did not receive any requests under the provisions of the Act.
 No requests were carried forward from the previous reporting period.

 No. of Requests Received